-About Virginia Judicial System and Courts
+About Virginia Judicial System And Courts

-Supreme Court of Virginia
+Supreme Court Of Virginia

 The Supreme Court of Virginia is actually one of the oldest Courts in the United States, with its roots stemming from the Charter of 1606 under which Jamestown was settled.
-There are 31 Circuit Court jurisdictions that operate throughout the Commonwealth and are separated by geographic location.
-Circuit Courts hear criminal cases involving more serious offenses, called felonies, civil actions involving larger monetary claims, and appeals from District Courts.
+There are 31 circuit court jurisdictions that operate throughout the commonwealth and are separated by geographic location.
+Circuit courts hear criminal cases involving more serious offenses, called felonies, civil actions involving larger monetary claims and appeals from district courts.

-District Courts of Virginia
+District Courts Of Virginia

-Grand Juries and Felony Cases
+Grand Juries And Felony Cases

-In felony cases, an indictment is handed down from a grand jury which is separate and distinct from a jury that presides over a criminal or civil jury trial.
-A grand jury is made up of persons at least 18 years old, who resided in the Commonwealth for at least a year; and had been in the jurisdiction they are called for jury duty for at least six months preceding their service.
+In felony cases, an indictment is handed down from a grand jury that is separate and distinct from a jury that presides over a criminal or civil jury trial.
+A grand jury is made up of persons at least 18 years old, who resided in the commonwealth for at least a year; and had been in the jurisdiction they are called for jury duty for at least six months preceding their service.